 Quick Tip

 Make sure to rinse your corned beef brisket before cooking.
-It’s salt cured, and if you don’t rinse it, you could end up with an overly salty dish.
+Not rinsing can result in an overly salty dish.

 Corned Beef and Cabbage is truly one of the easiest one pot meals you’re ever make!
 Here’s all you have to do:

 Place corned beef, onions, garlic, whole cloves and bay leaves in large Dutch oven.
-Cover with water, cover and simmer on a stovetop for 3 hours (one hour per pound) or until fork tender.
+(If your corned beef came with a spice packet, feel free to toss it in as well.)
+Cover with water, cover and simmer on a stovetop for 3 hours (one hour per pound) or until fork tender. - Prep oven.

-Slice beef and serve with potatoes, carrots and cabbage on the side.
+Slice beef and serve with tender potatoes, carrots, and cabbage on the side.

 Like slicing any beef, cut corned beef across the grain.
 The “grain” are those lines in the meat that all run in one direction – cut across those lines.